Proxy wRVU for Oncology-Related Services in the Middle of Recent $34 Million Settlement

 On May 18, 2017, the Department of Justice (“DOJ”) announced a $34 million settlement with two Springfield, Missouri healthcare providers: Mercy Hospital Springfield (“Mercy Hospital”) and Mercy Clinic Springfield Communities (“Mercy Clinic”).
 According to the DOJ’s press release, the settlement resolved allegations that the providers submitted false claims to the Medicare Program for chemotherapy services rendered to patients referred by oncologists.
 Per the press release, the oncologists’ compensation formula improperly took into account the value of their referrals of patients to the infusion center operated by the Defendants.
+Link to DOJ press release.

 The relator in this case was Viran Roger Holden, M.D., PhD.
 Dr. Holden is a medical oncologist who was employed by Mercy Clinic from 2005 until May 2015.
 According to the complaint filed by Dr. Holden on June 30, 2015, compensation paid to Mercy Clinic and its oncologists did not meet fair market value and commercial reasonableness requirements.
 Dr. Holden alleged in his complaint that the problematic compensation formula was implemented after Mercy Clinic transferred ownership of its infusion center to Mercy Hospital in 2009.
 The transfer was very beneficial to the system and resulted in $10 million more in infusion revenues each year.